ryanbates1990/dnd/spitballin.md

     - house of illusions
     - Place where adolphus's minions do the trafficking (abandoned warehouse)
     - Ravenqueen culstist's hideout
-- come up with an adventure site for each faction??
-    - maybe just harden the factions motives and what they are working towards.
 - we need to come up with one off locations within the city for prison etc.

 # Services